 It’s a strategy that is not considered to be very harsh on your bankroll.

-The James Bond strategy isn’t as complex as its name seems to suggest.
+The James Bond strategy isn’t as complex as its name suggests.
 It’s, in fact, a strategy that is quite easy to follow and involves wagering the same amount in every round.

-While the James Bond strategy can be scaled down to suit most budgets, you would ideally need to bet between £100 and £200.
+While the James Bond strategy can be scaled down to suit most budgets, you should ideally bet between £100 and £200.

 It might help to divide your bet in the following way: